Note, this blog post contains affiliate links

 - Pajamas.
 Don sleeps in these Zippadee Zip pajamas (we LOVE them because they restrict his arm movement a bit, but he can still rollover, crawl, and stand up in them).
 He had them on in the plane and slept SO well

-- Blanket or Nursing Cover- I used my lightweight nursing cover as a blanket over his face to help eliminate distractions/ make it more dark for him
+- Blanket or Nursing Cover- I used my lightweight nursing cover (no longer available) as a blanket over his face to help eliminate distractions/ make it more dark for him

 - Sedation- this one is controversial, but talk to your pediatrician and/or pharmist and see if/what dosage they recommend for helping your baby sleep on the plane.
 I personally couldn’t imagine how awful a plane ride would be with a screaming baby the whole way, so I did use some medication.
 I did some research and here is what others recommend: